arkivanov/nowinandroid/README.md

 # Notes about this fork

 This project is basically the same as the [original](https://github.com/android/nowinandroid) (upstream) Now in Android App, but with navigation converted from [navigation-compose](https://developer.android.com/jetpack/compose/navigation) to [Decompose](https://github.com/arkivanov/Decompose), for educational purposes.
+Only minimum required changes were done, for better diffs.
 The code may be out of sync with the upstream.
 Tests are not yet converted.

 Now in Android App
 ==================